Sjors/dao-challenge-blog/source/_posts/challenge-8.md

 date: 2016/8/26
 ---

 In [last week's smart contract](https://dao-challenge.herokuapp.com/2016/08/19/challenge-7/), I allowed the smart contract owner to issue a fixed number of tokens and determine the price and deadline.
-Unfortunately, I made a mistake in how `DaoAccount` enforces the token price.
+Unfortunately, I made several mistakes, including how `DaoAccount` enforces the token price.
 <!-- more -->

-I didn't take any ether from it, because I couldn't find a way to exploit these mistakes.
+Before I explain what went wrong, I should mention that I didn't take any ether from the contract, because I couldn't find a way to exploit these mistakes.
 If you see a way to rob it: have fun!

 The problem was that once a `DaoAccount` is created for a user, it freezes the token price forever, and it ignores subsequent changes in its parents' `DaoChallenge` token price: